henrymkw/mkw-sp/docs/design_docs/MatchMaking.md

 ### Handlers

-A new source file, called `MatchMaking.h/c`, will be made to handle sending a receiving match making packets.
+A new source file, called `RoomManager.h/c`, will be made to handle sending a receiving match making packets.
 This will be in C since DWC functions (written in C will call them).

 ## Server Code

 ### Refactors

 The term `group` will be renamed to `room` to better reflect MKW. `wfc-server` is generic by nature because it supports multiple games, but since MKW-Server is specific to MKW, and the term room is generally more understandable to the wider MKW community, renaming to `room` will be done to reflect that.
 Likewise, `session` will be renamed to `player`.
-On a similar note, the term `serverBrowser` will be renamed to `roomManager`, as that is more fitting for its repurpose.

 ### Other Sections TODO